 Just as important is the development of a love of stories and books, and in order to do this the children are immersed in stories and books throughout the year.

-Please click here to download our ‘Develop a Reading Culture’ PowerPoint.
+Please click here to download, or view below, our ‘Develop a Reading Culture at school and a home’ PowerPoint.

 Reading is the key